 Begin with a clear, concise description of the goal of the test.
 This will help identify the scope and the requirements for the test.
 Then describe the matrices of the visual or audio stimuli that make up the test.
 The description can be a table or matrix.
 It must include the number and details of the source stimuli as well as the number and details of the HRCs used to build the matrix.

 Definitions of the source stimuli must include the type or subject matter of the video and audio, signal format, number of clips, range of video coding complexities, mechanism used to obtain stimuli and quality of the original recordings.
 Impairment choices should flow from and support the goal of the test.
 As in the definition of the source stimuli, definitions of the HRCs must include the type and number of HRCs, with sufficient technical details to enable the reader to reproduce these impairments (e.g., codec, bit-rate, encoding options, processing chain).
-The software or hardware used to process or record the PVSs is also an important.
+The software or hardware used to process or record the PVSs is also important.

 Central to the test is the device (e.g., video monitor) used by subjects and the relative position of the device with respect to the subject(s) during the test.
 For any test with a visual component, the size of the monitor is important.
 For devices that are hand held, such as tablets, the report should include whether the device is in a fixed position or is hand held.
 Also specify the technique used to position the test device (e.g., see clause 8.3).